rpdelaney/l4d2-tourney-rules/rules.md

 Servers with [DoS Protection][6] are preferred.

 ##### 4.2 Home servers
-Each team will include a home server with their registration.
-This will be their home server for home/away matches.

 ###### 4.2.1 Home server selection
-The home server will be a server that satisfies the above criteria and provides the best average ping for the members of their team.
+Each team's home server will be a server that satisfies the above criteria and provides the best average ping for the members of their team.

 ###### 4.2.2 Gamesmanship is not tolerated